 Irish comedy trio Foil Arms and Hog kick off their latest tour in Dublin tomorrow and, as well as dates in Australia, the tour takes their fast-paced sketch show to Manchester and York over the next couple of months.
-Ahead of the dates, we sat down with the three lads to find out about the show, Rowan Atkinson and how they deal with things going wrong on stage.
+Ahead of the dates, we sat down with the three lads to find out about the show, Rowan Atkinson and how they deal with things going wrong on www.

 1. Thanks for your time chaps.
 So, the new show, what can you tell about it?

 “The show is a mix of all kinds of stuff.
 There is some new stuff, some old stuff, some stuff from the beginning, stuff from Edinburgh.
 It’s a whole mix of things really.”

 2. Going back to the old stuff.
 How does it feel looking back over the old stuff compared to how you are now?

 “Well, we’re less rubbish now that we were at the start [laughs].
 Some of the stuff now looking back we couldn’t use but some of it is still really fun.
 The other difference now is that there are a lot less empty chairs and a lot more people at our shows.
 When we used to go out on tour and play shows we used to get a lot of empty chairs come to see us, now it’s more people coming to see us than empty chairs which is nice to see.”

 “It all started out at university at the Drama Society really.
 There was a whole load of us and ended up getting whittled down to just us three chumps and from there we did a few gigs for mates and stuff and it grew from there really.”